December 04, 2019

-- If a reporter specializes in writing about your industry, comment on her social media posts such as Twitter and LinkedIn.
-You can invite her to coffee and ask questions about her experiences.
+- If a reporter specializes in writing about your industry, comment on her/his social media posts such as Twitter and LinkedIn.
+You can invite them for coffee and ask questions about their experiences.

 - Mention a reporter’s story in one of your blog posts and send the reporter a link to the post.